danswart/ryb-book/_book/150-philosophy.md

   Coordination and cooperation of the overall system involving suppliers, producers, and customers (or recipients) of goods and services is the responsibility of management;

-  Win-Win solutions, cooperations, not competition between parts
+  Win-Win solutions, cooperation, not competition between parts

 1. Knowledge about variation: